Sainte-Marie-du-Mont, Manche: Climate

 Sainte-Marie-du-Mont has an oceanic climate (Köppen climate classification Cfb).
-The average annual temperature in Sainte-Marie-du-Mont is 11.4 C. The average annual rainfall is 913.5 mm with December as the wettest month.
-The temperatures are highest on average in August, at around 17.3 C, and lowest in January, at around 6.2 C. The highest temperature ever recorded in Sainte-Marie-du-Mont was 37.2 C on 19 July 2016; the coldest temperature ever recorded was -8.3 C on 10 January 2009.
+The average annual temperature in Sainte-Marie-du-Mont is 11.4 C. The average annual rainfall is 913.5 mm.
+December is the wettest month.
+The temperatures are highest on average in August, at around 17.3 C, and lowest in January, at around 6.2 C.

+The highest temperature ever recorded in Sainte-Marie-du-Mont was 37.2 C on 19 July 2016.
+The coldest temperature ever recorded was -8.3 C on 10 January 2009.